flaviamihaela/digital_signal_processing_filters/README.md

-# digital_signal_processing_filters
+# Digital Signal Processing Filters

-These applications provide a graphical user interface (GUI) for applying a Finite Impulse Response (FIR) filter to WAV audio files and Infinite Impulse Response (IIR) filter respectively.
-Users can select a WAV file, import FIR/ IIR coefficients, apply the filter to the audio, and save the filtered audio back into a WAV file format.
+## Overview

-## Key aspects:
+This project provides graphical user interface (GUI) applications to apply Finite Impulse Response (FIR) and Infinite Impulse Response (IIR) filters to WAV audio files.
+Users can load audio files, import filter coefficients, apply filters, and save the filtered audio as new WAV files.

-Features
+## Features:

- - Load WAV audio files for processing.
+ - Load WAV audio files for filtering
- - Import filter coefficients from a file.
+ - Import filter coefficients from files
- - Apply filter to the audio data.
+ - Apply filters to the audio data
- - Save the filtered audio as a new WAV file.
+ - Save filtered audio as new WAV files

-## Technical Details - characteristics of an FIR filter:
+## Technical Details - FIR filter characteristicz:

  - Impulse Response: FIR filters are defined by their impulse response, which is finite because it settles to zero in a finite amount of time.
 This property is derived from the filter coefficients, which represent the impulse response directly.